Highlights:

 How to Protect Against Phishing Emails

 Check Point safeguards against the pervasive menace of phishing with its comprehensive 360° Anti-Phishing solutions, providing security across email accounts, browsers, endpoints, mobile devices, and networks.
 Powered by Check Point ThreatCloud AI, this solution offers zero-day phishing protection by analyzing hundreds of indicators of compromise in real time.
 It meticulously inspects every attribute of incoming emails, including attachments, links, and textual content, substantially reducing risks before messages reach your inbox.
-Additionally, the Check Point Harmony Email and Office Anti-Phishing solution leverages advanced AI-driven algorithms to detect and block phishing attempts in real time by analyzing URLs, domains, and suspicious content, ensuring comprehensive protection.
+Additionally, the Check Point Harmony Email and Collaboration Anti-Phishing solution leverages advanced AI-driven algorithms to detect and block phishing attempts in real time by analyzing URLs, domains, and suspicious content, ensuring comprehensive protection.
 This robust solution integrates seamlessly with existing security infrastructure, providing a layered defense strategy that adapts to evolving threats.
 By leveraging ThreatCloud intelligence, Harmony Anti-Phishing identifies and mitigates both known and unknown phishing attempts, safeguarding sensitive information and maintaining user trust.

 By leveraging these advanced solutions, organizations can effectively counteract the evolving phishing attacks that exploit human nature.
 Stay vigilant, informed, and protected this Amazon Prime Day to enjoy safe and secure online shopping.